Ruinan-Ding/OpenAI-Whisper-Transcriber/README.md

-# 🤖🎬 YouTube Audio-to-Text Transcription 🎧📝
+# 🤖🎬 OpenAI Wisper Transcriber 🎧📝

 A sophisticated and user-friendly automation that downloads audio from YouTube videos, transcribes the content into text, detects the language of the transcribed text, and saves the transcription to a text file.
 Save time, effort, and resources by harnessing cutting-edge technology to streamline the transcription process.
+Forked from (audio-to-text-transcription)[https://github.com/javedali99/audio-to-text-transcription].

 ## Table of Contents